FlickerSoul/universe.observer/pages/index.md

 trying to learn rust and write a linear kernel, and dipping my hand into game dev.

-Want to tell a good story.
+Trying to tell a good story.

 I'm into bouldering and rock climbing in my free time.
 If you happen to be in the same city I live (currently in Portland), maybe we can code together or climb together.

+:)

 ***

 You can find me on [GitHub](https://github.com/FlickerSoul) or on [Telegram](https://t.me/FlickerSoul).

+You can also email me at [hi at universe dot observer](mailto:hi@universe.observer)